osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonTemplate.md

 ### Creating your own repo from the template

-You may also refer to Github's
+You may also refer to GitHub's
 [template documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

-To start using the python Github template
+To start using the Python GitHub template

 1. Navigate to
 [mbari_wec_template_py](https://github.com/mbari-org/mbari_wec_template_py) and click the green